Vrinda-chopra/HackLondon/README.md

 This application requires valid `Public-Key` and `Private-Key` provided by `vectorshift.ai`.
 Ensure you replace the placeholder keys in the application code with your actual API keys to use the grading functionality.

 ## Contributing

 Contributions to the Assignment Grader application are welcome.
 If you have suggestions for improving this application, please feel free to fork the repository and submit a pull request.

-## Contact

-For any queries or further assistance, please reach out through [GitHub Issues](https://github.com/SavaniSawaikar/HackLondon/issues) on the project repository.